All Episodes

 Because the media won't report the facts of what they're doing on Capitol Hill.

-That's what I'm saying, thank God for talk radio.
+Thank God for talk radio.

-It says why I have always said that we are doing the job here, the mainstream media used to do.
+It says why I have always said that we are doing the job here the mainstream media used to do.

 And Bozell is exactly right.